Life can be tough when your dog has behaviour problems.

 Is calmness something that just seems like an impossible dream?
 Do you feel like your dog was born without an off switch?

 Let us assure you: your dog is not crazy.
-Calmness is very possible.
+Calmness is very possible no matter how difficult the behaviour problem might be.
 And they definitely have the ability to switch on and off.

 The truth is that the things we label as “problem” behaviours are really just dog behaviour.
 They are your dog’s way of communicating that something in their world isn’t right.
 They don’t want to behave that way.